prevostcorentin/nvim-yawn/README.md

 ### Python

 `yawn.python.has_venv()`

-: Detects whether or not a virtual environment exists in the current directory : If `python.venv.name` is defined, then the method assume that a virtual environment exist without checking if the mentioned directory exists.
-This value defaults to `venv`.
+Detects whether or not a virtual environment exists in the current directory.
+If `python.venv.name` is defined, it is assumed that a virtual environment exists.
+If `python.venv.name` is not defined, a virtual environment will be considered set if it follow the typical structure of a `venv`.
-: If `python.venv.name` is not defined, the method will check if the `venv` directory is structured as a typical python virtual environment one. (is there an `activate` file under `venv/bin`)

 `yawn.python.find_interpreter()`

-: Find the interpreter whether a virtual environment is defined or not : If a virtual environment is defined **and** `python.interpreter` is defined in `.yawn/workspace.lua` then the virtual environment directory will be suffixed by `python.interpreter`
-: If no virtual environment is defined, `python.interpreter` will not be joined with any preceding path.
-: `python.interpreter` defaults to "python"
+Find the interpreter whether a virtual environment is defined or not.
+If a virtual environment is defined **and** `python.interpreter` is defined in `.yawn/workspace.lua` then the virtual environment directory will be suffixed by `python.interpreter`.
+If no virtual environment is defined, `python.interpreter` will not be joined without any preceding path. `python.interpreter` defaults to "python"

 `yawn.python.find_venv()`

-: Detects whether there is a virtual environment or not in the current working directory.
-: If no virtual environment related options are defined in `.yawn/workspace.lua`, it assumes the following defaults:
+Detects whether there is a virtual environment or not in the current working directory.
+If no virtual environment related options are defined in `.yawn/workspace.lua`, it assumes the following default values:
 * `python.interpreter` = "python"
 * `python.venv.name` = "venv"

-: Raises an error if the interpreter or the virtual environment directory does not exist
+Raises an error if the interpreter executable or the virtual environment folder does not exist.

 ## Configuration